36. Chaining LLMs with LangChain#

 Here we provide the first few segments of a “chained” conversation as the prompt and then ask for the LLM to complete the conversation.

-# GPT35 with a completion task
+# GPT with a completion task

 import openai